SoniMohandas/Python-challenge/README.md

 Python script is created that analyzes the votes and calculates each of the following:

-1, The total number of votes cast.
+1, The total number of votes polled.
 2, A complete list of candidates who received votes.
-3, The percentage of votes each candidate won.
+3, The percentage of votes each candidate got.
-4, The total number of votes each candidate won.
+4, The total number of votes each candidate got.
 5, The winner of the election based on popular vote.